johannaschmidle/PortfolioProjects/README.md

 The dataset used in this project is available publicly on Kaggle: [https://www.kaggle.com/datasets/NUFORC/ufo-sightings](https://www.kaggle.com/datasets/NUFORC/ufo-sightings)

 ## Summary of Insights:
-The full summary can be found at the bottom of my project.
+The full summary can be found at the bottom of my ([project file](https://github.com/johannaschmidle/UFO-Project/blob/main/UFO_Project_Part2_Python.ipynb)).
 ### Time
 #### Sightings and Reporting Over the Years
 1. Over time there is an increase in UFO **sighting** rates, likely due to internet access, pop culture events, and conspiracy theories.